 - High interest rates: Personal loans tend to have a minimum of 10% interest, which is a very attractive return for an investor.

 - No banks: Removing the middleman from loan transactions makes loans cheaper for borrowers and more profitable for investors.
-Also, though it may seem trivial, animosity for banks has been growing since the 2008 financial crisis.
-As a result, many investors prefer working on a P2P platform, removing banks from the picture.
+Also, though it may seem trivial, antipathy for banks has been growing since the 2008 financial crisis.
+Many investors prefer working on a P2P platform, removing banks from the picture.

 What is peer-to-peer lending for borrowers?

-For borrowers, peer-to-peer lending involves pitching their loan request to marketplace lenders and then reviewing offers from investors, according to Shahid Hanif, founder of Shufti Pro.
+For borrowers, P2P lending involves pitching their loan requests to marketplace lenders and then reviewing offers from investors, according to Shahid Hanif, co-founder and CTO of Shufti Pro.

 "The borrowers select one loan and P2P lending starts," Hanif said.
 "All the monthly payments and money transfers are handled through these platforms.
 The process is completely automatic, and borrowers can bargain with lenders as well."